alexivkin/Jekyll-Art-Gallery-Plugin/README.md

 You can hide individual galleries by specifying the hidden flag in gallery.yaml.
 You could hide specific files in a gallery by creating a subfolder in a gallery folder and moving the files there (this plugin is not recursive).
 Alternatively each file folder can be hidden by chaning its name to start with a dot.

+## Notes

+* Gallery names (folders and names in gallery.yaml) are case insensitive and can contain spaces
+* An invisible watermark via a Fourier Watermark is better but not implemented.
+That watermark is visible when viewed with the Fourier filter - for more see gmic.sourceforge.net or G'Mic plugin for Gimp
+* Also an EXIF "Copyright" tag can be added (it's somewhere in the middle between the highly visible/annoying current watermark, and the invisible Fourier one)
+* The plugin is not yet packaged as a gem, just not time to do it.

 ## Configuration

 Look in the gallery.yaml, it should be pretty self explanatory.

-* scale_method - fill, fit, limit
-* symlink - makes it link, not copy files.
+* symlink - makes a symbolic link instead of copying files from the original portfolio folder into the generated site folder.
+Destructive modifications (e.g watermarks, downsizing, EXIF removal) dont work with symlinks.
 * images are .jpg, .jpeg, .png, .gif

-The plugin is not yet packaged as a gem, just not time to do it.
+* watermark - Transparent image, from images/ folder, with grayscale used for hardlight compositing, in the lower bottom corner.